 We met her for the first time in a downtown courtroom - the same place we would see her for the last time nearly one year later.
-Although we most likely will never know her beyond that, a piece of her will always be a part of us - literally.
+And even if we never see her again beyond that, a piece of her will always be a part of us - literally.

 A COLLISION OF TWO WORLDS

 Difficult doesn't describe it - standing for the first time with the mom of the baby the state had placed in our home and we were now loving and raising as our own.
-Wondering what she was thinking and feeling, what her life was like that led her to that point and bothered by the fact that all she ever had in her life was enablers - nobody to stop her from destroying herself and prevent her from ever being in the position she now found herself in.
+Wondering what she was thinking and feeling, what her life was like that led her to that point and bothered by the fact that nothing, and no one, had been there or been capable of preventing her from being in the position she now found herself in.

 THE OTHER SIDE OF FOSTER CARE

-Fostering abused, neglected and marginalized children is by nature reactionary - a necessary response to circumstances often requiring swift, immediate and sometimes severe measures to protect the rights of the vulnerable.
+Fostering vulnerable children is by nature reactionary - a necessary response to circumstances often requiring swift, immediate and sometimes severe measures to protect the rights of the vulnerable.
 It is a good and right and just solution to a very real problem - but it is not the only solution, neither is it the ultimate one.

-On one side of foster care is the need for us to respond to the plight of these kids and intercede on their behalf.
-It's right and honorable and a reflection of the heart of God to secure and protect the rights of the helpless and hopeless.
-On the other side of foster care is the need for us to proactively respond to the brokenness of families and intercede on their behalf to ensure their children never become foster kids in the first place.
-This too is right and honorable and a reflection of the heart of God to bring healing to what is broken and hope to what otherwise is destined for destruction.
+On one side of foster care is the need for us to respond to the plight of vulnerable kids and intercede on their behalf.
+It's right and honorable and a reflection of the heart of God to secure and protect the rights of the helpless.
+On the other side of foster care is the need to proactively respond to the brokenness of families and intercede on their behalf to prevent their children from ever becoming foster kids in the first place.
+This too is right and honorable and a reflection of the heart of God to bring healing to what is broken and hope to what otherwise is headed towards destruction.

 A JOY NOT VOID OF HEARTACHE

-In the end, perhaps the call of the Church is not just to foster abused, neglected and marginalized kids but also to help prevent them from ever becoming abused, neglected and marginalized foster kids in the first place.
-Let's be both the back door response to the need for children to be placed in permanent families while at the same time proactively work to close the front door on any new children being removed from their homes and adding to the stacks of files that, I have to believe, should never exist in the first place.
+In the end, perhaps the call of the Church is not just to foster kids but also to help prevent them from ever becoming foster kids in the first place.
+Let's be both the back door response to the need for children to be placed in permanent families while at the same time proactively work to close the front door on any new children being removed from their homes and adding to the stacks of files that, I absolutely believe, should never exist in the first place.

 SUBSCRIBE HERE TO BE NOTIFIED WHEN A NEW BLOG IS POSTED: